Fish for Nutrition

 Better access to fishery products has improved the food and nutrition security of returning refugees, internally displaced persons and vulnerable residents in Kismayo.

-To carry out these activities, GIZ is cooperating with local and international organisations as well as governmental institutions.
+GIZ works closely with local and international organisations as well as government institutions when implementing the measures.